 Last month I bought a copy of The Only Dance There Is, a collection of talks given by Ram Dass in 1970.
 Not a bad thing to read during the holy season.
 I don’t follow any particular organized religion, but my spirituality is who I am.
 It informs everything I do.
 I spend a lot of time reading religious texts, usually with an Eastern bent.

-Ram Dass is always quotable, but this bon mots from The Only Dance really struck me:
+Ram Dass is always quotable, but this really struck me:

 “What is happening in Western culture that is really awesome is that because of technology — not in spite of technology, because of technology — the limits of our rational mind are becoming apparent sooner.
 And the limits of what we can take in terms of total fulfillment from the world are becoming apparent earlier and earlier and earlier.”